alanhovorka/ona_scraping/README.md

 caveats

 This interactive pulls location, rating and review info from TripAdvisor and there are other data sources out there that offer differing perspectives.
 It's only scanning what people who use Trip Advisor think are great or terrible places for tourism in D.C.
+The scraper didn't capture all 159 listed bars in the D.C. area, just the top ones.

 (little more)